SidharthArya/SidharthArya/AWESOME-STARS.md

 - [mui/material-ui](https://github.com/mui/material-ui) - MUI Core: Ready-to-use foundational React components, free forever.
 It includes Material UI, which implements Google's Material Design.
 - [lensterxyz/lenster](https://github.com/lensterxyz/lenster) - Lenster is a decentralized and permissionless social media app built with Lens Protocol 🌿
 - [colinhacks/zod](https://github.com/colinhacks/zod) - TypeScript-first schema validation with static type inference
-- [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Framework to build admin panels, internal tools, and dashboards.
+- [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
 - [RocketChat/Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) - The communications platform that puts data protection first.
 - [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.